comit-network/RFCs/RFC-003-SWAP-basic.md

 Type: [Hash Function](./COMIT-registry.md#hash-function)

 The cryptographic hash function used in the construction of both HTLCs.
-It must be available on the `alpha_ledger` and the `beta_ledger`.
+It MUST be available on the `alpha_ledger` and the `beta_ledger`.
 This RFC defines `SHA-256`² as an initial value for this parameter.
 How to construct HTLCs based on SHA-256 and other hash functions for particular ledgers will be described in subsequent RFCs.

 ### SWAP Request Body
-When `comit-rfc-003` is used as the value for `protocol` for a SWAP REQUEST message the body must have the following fields:
+When `comit-rfc-003` is used as the value for `protocol` for a SWAP REQUEST message the body MUST have the following fields:

 | Name                    | JSON Encoding       | Description                                                                                               |
 |:-------------------------|:---------------------|:-----------------------------------------------------------------------------------------------------------|